The Order Is Backed by Capstone's Comprehensive 10-Year Factory Protection Plan (FPP)

-VAN NUYS, CA / ACCESSWIRE / September 17, 2020 / Capstone Turbine Corporation (www.capstoneturbine.com) (NASDAQ:CPST), the world's leading clean technology manufacturer of microturbine energy systems, announced today that it has received a follow-on order for two low pressure natural gas-fueled C65 microturbines for a premier manufacturer of industrial plastics in Toronto, Canada.
-The project was secured by Vergent Power Solutions, Capstone's exclusive distributor in the Upper Midwest, New England, and Eastern Canada (www.vergentpower.com).
-The order has an estimated commissioning date of November 2020.
+VAN NUYS, CA / ACCESSWIRE / September 1, 2020 / Capstone Turbine Corporation (www.capstoneturbine.com) (NASDAQ:CPST), the world's leading clean technology manufacturer of microturbine energy systems, announced today that it has received an order for two natural gas-fueled C200 Signature Series (C200S) microturbines for KO-SI d.o.o., a leading manufacturer of natural textiles and home furnishings.
+Laibach, Capstone's exclusive distributor in Slovenia and Croatia (www.laibach.si), secured the 400 kilowatt (kW) order that is expected to be commissioned in December 2020.

 About Capstone Turbine Corporation